About

 ➑️ More: “What is this site and why am I doing it?"

-During this era, I was also a front-end web developer for other prominent bloggers on early tools, including Movable Type, Blogger and Wordpress.
-In this house, we love the indie web.
+During the Web 1.0 era, I was also a front-end web developer for other prominent writers and bloggers on early tools, including Movable Type, Blogger and Wordpress.

-πŸ“š Read books. πŸ“š The book-related posts and pages on this site are powered by the Epilogue app, a companion app for micro.blog, and my favorite feature of this platform. πŸ“š To be a good communicator, you should thoughtfully consume a lot of good media, and build your depth in music, articles, movies, books and art.
-Stay curious.
+πŸ“š The book-related posts and pages on this site are powered by the Epilogue app, a companion app for micro.blog, and my favorite feature of this platform.

 πŸ’€ Google Reader is my Roman Empire.